 - 1) It does not have a mass prophecy to back it up. - 2) It does not have prophecy at all.
-This is in violation of the principle that it is impossible to have any knowledge of G-d or matters of G-dliness without prophecy. - 3) It believes in "holy" men who are incarnations of G-d in the flesh.
-This is in violation of the principle that G-d does not have a body or form, - 4) Some forms of Buddhism actually worship and pray to these "holy" men.
-This is in violation of the principle that it is only befitting to worship and pray to G-d. - 5) It does not believe in a G-d who is a conscious being who is aware of everything in existence.
-This is in violation of the principle that G-d is conscious and all knowing.
+This is in violation of the principle that it is impossible to have any knowledge of God or matters of Godliness without prophecy. - 3) It believes in "holy" men who are incarnations of God in the flesh.
+This is in violation of the principle that God does not have a body or form, - 4) Some forms of Buddhism actually worship and pray to these "holy" men.
+This is in violation of the principle that it is only befitting to worship and pray to God. - 5) It does not believe in a God who is a conscious being who is aware of everything in existence.
+This is in violation of the principle that God is conscious and all knowing.

 Now, it must be noted that here we have only pointed out several problems of these particular religions.
-Nonetheless, as explained above, even if only one of these principles is either missing or distorted, this, in itself, is sufficient reason to categorically reject that religion.
+Nonetheless, as explained above, even if only one of these principles is either missing or distorted, this in itself, is sufficient reason to categorically reject that religion.
 Moreover, here we have only dealt with the world's "Great" religions (And have found them to be deficient).
 The reader may feel free to examine any religion he so wishes, against the above standards.